sagemath/sagewiki_to_gh-2022-10-10/days41.md

  * Campus location TBA

  * Lodging: TBA, likely rooms will be arranged by the organizers, in advance at Collegiana Inn

-== Mailing List ==

- * Mailing list TBA.
-Please add yourself to this list when available.
-This will be the primary vehicle for announcements, and last-minute changes during the week.

 == Schedule ==